Health of young people

 The National HPV Vaccination Program has been immunising adolescent girls since 2007 and was extended to boys in 2013.
 Immunisation against the human papillomavirus (HPV) can prevent cervical and other cancers, and other HPV-related diseases.

-In 2020, the proportion of 15-year-olds who were fully immunised against HPV was:
+In 2021, the proportion of 15-year-olds who were fully immunised against HPV were similar:

 See Immunisation and vaccination.
 For more information on the health impact of the pandemic, See ‘Chapter 1 The impact of a new disease: COVID-19 from 2020, 2021 and into 2022’ in Australia’s health 2022: data insights.